-Swastik can be seen drawn in temples, house entrance, during festivals like Diwali as it represents good luck and well being.
-It is made in red color as red color holds paramount of importance in Indian culture as we use it in form of vermilion, roli, or kumkum.
+Swastik can be seen drawn in temples, house entrances, during festivals like Diwali as it represents good luck and well-being.
+It is made in red color as red color holds paramount importance in Indian culture as we use it in form of vermilion, roli, or kumkum.
 The red color symbolizes bravery and victory.
-Red color also shows love, adventure, and courage.
+The red color also shows love, adventure, and courage.
 Apart from religious significance, the red color is also considered right from a scientific point of view.
-Red color affects the physical and mental level of a person.
+Red color affects the physical and mental levels of a person.

 According to Vastu Shastra, there are four directions in the Swastika East, West, North, and South.
 Therefore, it is worshiped in every Hindu auspiciousness, and in the same way, it is worship in some form in every religion.